Steve Reeves: Bodybuilding career

-Career
+Acting career

-Cecil B. de Mille
+Career beginning

 Reeves moved to New York where he studied acting under Stella Adler, but after arguments he was refunded his tuition.
 He studied instead at the Theodora Irvin School of the Theatre.
 He began performing a vaudeville act with a comedian named Dick Burney.
 One of Cecil B. De Mille's talent scouts saw him and had him tested for Samson and Delilah (1949).
 Reeves received a seven-year contract with Paramount.
 Reeves stated that De Mille wanted to cast him in the lead role, but told Reeves he had to lose 15 pounds in order to look convincing on-camera.
 Reeves says he tried to lose the weight and worked on his acting in preparation for the role over three months.
 Then, De Mille told him he was going to give the role to Victor Mature.